-Students in The Voices of Moseley also mentored younger students in the classroom by supporting student-led team learning.
+Students in The Voices of Moseley also mentored younger students in the classroom by supporting academic teams.

 Instructional Coach Wilds says:

 They helped with teaming in classrooms, mentoring younger students and helping them grasp the concepts they were struggling with.
 The students in The Voices of Moseley were learning because they were teaching other students.
 They became almost like interventionists themselves.
 That would have never entered my mind before the partnership with the consulting external coaches.